 3 Things You Need To Run A Successful Startup

 - Passion: you must love what you are doing.
-You will likely be doing this for very long hours, hopefully for a very long time, so you need to really love it, live it and breathe it.
+You will likely be doing this for long hours, hoping for a very long time, so you need to love it, live it, and breathe it.
 For most people, this isn’t a problem.
-Most people leave their day job to pursue a passion project – being sick and tired of the grunt work that they do day in and day out.
-Passion is the first thing people think of when they think about doing a p: finally I’ll be doing what I love to do.
+Most people leave their day job to pursue a passion project – being sick and tired of the grunt work they do daily.
+Passion is the first thing people think of when they think about doing a p: finally, I’ll be doing what I love to do.
 This is great, as it helps drive you forward if and when times are tough.

 - Demand: without demand, you’ve got nothing.
-This is why most startups fail: no one really wants or needs what you are selling.
+This is why most startups fail: no one really wants or needs what you sell.
 You have to have a defined market to go after – it doesn’t really matter who that market is, as long as they are willing to pay for the product that you are building.
 You need to test.
-The best way to do this is to spend a little time trying to figure out if anyone really wants what you are going to be selling: set up a little site to capture demand.
-Create a splash page which describes your product, get people to sign up for it (use LaunchRock or Strikingly, there are even some WordPress templates which will do the trick).
+The best way to do this is to spend a little time trying to figure out if anyone really wants what you will sell: set up a little site to capture demand.
+Create a splash page that describes your product, and get people to sign up for it (use LaunchRock or Strikingly; some WordPress templates will do the trick).
 Set it up and drive traffic to it, either via Adwords or Facebook or something.
 Get people to sign up for it.
 If no one does, and no one spreads the word, then you have to wonder – is now not the time?

 Without all three, you don’t have a minimum viable startup.
 Without passion, you won’t care about what you are doing, so you may as well go and get a job (if you can).
 Without skill, you’ll spend a ton of time building it, and even then, you may not be able to do what needs to be done in order to launch.
 Without demand, you won’t last long; your business will be a hobby at best.